yashbhalgat/Convolutional-Neural-Net/README.md

 Author - Yash Bhalgat

-Guide - Prof. Jia Deng
+Professor - Prof. Jia Deng

 Edit and run the file main.m to train and test the network on the MNIST database.